isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [CP.102: Carefully study the literature](#Rconc-literature)
 * how/when to use atomics
 * avoid starvation
-* use a lock free data structure rather than hand-crafting specific lock-free access
+* use a lock-free data structure rather than hand-crafting specific lock-free access
 * [CP.110: Do not write your own double-checked locking for initialization](#Rconc-double)
 * [CP.111: Use a conventional pattern if you really need double-checked locking](#Rconc-double-pattern)
 * how/when to compare and swap